Polimeks

 Polimeks İnşaat ve Sanayi A.Ş. is a Turkish holding company based in Istanbul.
-Polimeks, established in 1995 and grew to become one of the world’s leading construction companies, in recent years transformed into a global investment holding with activities in tourism, real estate, and renewable energy sectors.
-Polimeks primarily operates in Turkey, Russia and The Netherlands.
+Polimeks, established in 1995 and grew to become one of the world's leading construction companies, in recent years transformed into a global investment holding with activities in tourism, real estate, and renewable energy sectors.
+Polimeks primarily operates in Turkey, Russia, United Kingdom, Turkmenistan and the Netherlands.

 History

 In January 2013, the company received a contract to build the Ashgabat International Airport.
 Costing $2.1 billion in labor and operations, this is the largest construction project a Turkish firm has done abroad.
+This was preceded by the Ashgabat Wedding Palace in 2011.

 In 2007 in Moscow, the company built the first Ritz-Carlton hotel in Russia, on the site of the demolished high-rise hotel Intourist, on Tverskaya Street.
 In Turkey, the company built a hotel in Eskişehir and a paper mill in Kazakhstan.

 According to the American magazine Engineering News-Record, Polimeks occupied 62nd place in the 2015 ranking of "225 Largest International Contractors".